-The main purpose for insulating an attic is to prevent heat from rising out of your living areas into the attic.
+The main purpose for attic insulation is to prevent heat from rising out of your living areas into the attic.
 When heat escapes, the end result is not only expensive utility bills, but also costly repairs due to the growth of mold and damage from ice dams.

 With the rising costs of utility bills, business owners and homeowners alike are doing everything they can to control heating expenses.
 That is where we come in.
-A properly insulated attic, along with other energy efficient products, will help keep your costs lower during the cold winter months.
+A proper attic insulation, along with other energy efficient products, will help keep your costs lower during the cold winter months.
 It also keeps other problems from developing.

 Ice dams form when heat escapes into the attic and through the roof which then melts the snow or ice.
 This melted ice drains down into the gutters as it should.
 However, once the liquid reaches the cooler temperatures, it freezes in the gutter and blocks the flow of more draining water.
 The backed up water freezes on top of the gutter ice creating an ice dam.
 This blockage creates roof leaks that damage the interior of a building as well as the general structure.
 They also cause damage to gutters and drains.
 The expense quickly adds up whenever ice dams form.
-Proper insulation to keep heat from escaping into the attic where it melts snow on the roof is one of the main preventative measures you can do to protect your building.
+Proper attic insulation to keep heat from escaping into the attic where it melts snow on the roof is one of the main preventative measures you can do to protect your building.
+Upgrading to a higher grade, breathable felt will help fight moisture problems.

 We have several different insulation options for residential buildings that offer solutions designed to fit your budget.